 The Paint Bucket tool can also be set to fill your selection with a pattern using the Options bar.
 Open the dropdown menu and select Pattern, then select your chosen pattern from the available options.
 Click anywhere inside your selection to apply the pattern.

 3. Using The Fill Command

-The Fill command offers a wide range of different ways to fill your selection and a few customizations options for each type of fill.
-You can fill with your current foreground color, current background color, or select an entirely new color.
+The Fill command offers a wide range of different ways to fill your selection and a few customization options for each type of fill.
+You can fill it with your current foreground color, and current background color, or select an entirely new color.